-- 7.3.8 All requested protocol and ICF changes must be clearly marked.
-The tracked changes facility on the word processor should be used. - 7.3.9 The primary HREC reviewer (or another HREC member, if requested to do so by the primary reviewer or chairperson) will carefully check all amended documentation, including patient information and consent forms. - 7.3.9.1 If correct, the said documentation will be forwarded to the chairperson for final approval. - 7.3.9.2 If not correct, a second letter will be sent to the investigator clarifying what aspects of the project still need to be addressed or changed.
-If the committee requested major alterations to the protocol i.e. DEFERRED the protocol, it must be resubmitted to a full sitting of the committee. - 7.3.10 For those research applications reviewed via minimal risk review, approval will be considered for ratification by the HREC, at the next available meeting.
-Reviewer reports are made available to all committee members in the electronic agenda distributed prior to the meeting. - 7.3.11 HREC has the authority to suspend the approval of any project approved via a minimal risk review process and request further changes or additional information.
-All research activities must cease until this process is concluded. - 7.3.12 The initial period of approval is one year from the date of final approval.
-A progress report and request for re-approval should be submitted at least 12 weeks before expiry of approval. - 7.3.13 Please note the final HREC approval date will be recorded as the research start date and approval will expire in 1 year from this date.
+- alterations to the protocol i.e. DEFERRED the protocol, it must be resubmitted to a convened HREC meeting i.e. a full sitting of the committee. - 7.3.11 For those research applications reviewed via minimal risk review, approval will be considered for ratification by the HREC, at the next available meeting.
+Reviewer reports are made available to all committee members in the electronic agenda distributed prior to the meeting. - 7.3.12 HREC has the authority to suspend the approval of any project approved via a minimal risk review process and request further changes or additional information.
+All research activities must cease until this process is concluded. - 7.3.13 The initial period of approval is one year from the date of final approval.
+A progress report and request for re-approval should be submitted at least 8 weeks before expiry of approval. - 7.3.14 Please note the final HREC approval date will be recorded as the research start date and approval will expire in 1 year from this date.